thepaperpilot/Red-Pen/story.md

 The gameplay involves you(the Player) moving around interacting with things, talking with people, etc. Fights and abilities are handled in this combat scene where the player types words in order to perform actions or prevent enemy actions from occurring.

+There will be an in game menu where the player can save, change gear, and exit to the title screen.
+Saving saves current area, current chapter, current position, and other important events the Player has triggered.
+Changing gear allows you to select what armor you're wearing, as well as which 4 actions you want to use in battle.
+Each item and ability can be an action.
+That means food items take up an entire slot and can only be used once.
+However, they will heal, like, a lot.
+Also, I'm gonna nerf the current "Heal" ability.
+A lot.

+If the player at any time has no actions, the "run away" action will be automatically equipped/selected.

 ## Characters

 #### Alex (The Player)